A comprehensive summary of facts about the origin of the novel coronavirus (SARS-CoV-2).

 - On 12 September 2019, the WIV deleted its cross-species viral pathogen database.

 - The theory that the initial outbreak had occurred at the Wuhan wet market turned out to be false, as most of the first infections had no connection to the wet market.

-- To this day, no potential wild animal source of SARS-CoV-2 has ever been identified.
+- To this day, no potential wild animal source of SARS-CoV-2 has been identified.

-- In March 2021, a member of the WHO team tasked with investigating the origin of the coronavirus admitted to NBC News that some employees of the WIV had shown flu-like symptoms in autumn 2019, prior to the outbreak of the pandemic.
-The WIV claimed that none of its employees had antibodies to Sars-CoV-2 in March 2020, but even if true, this may well be due to antibody waning.
+- In March 2021, a member of the WHO team tasked with investigating the virus origin admitted to NBC News that some employees of the WIV had shown flu-like symptoms in autumn 2019, prior to the outbreak of the pandemic.
+The WIV claimed that by March 2020, none of its employees had antibodies to Sars-CoV-2, but even if true, this may well be due to antibody waning.

 D. Genetic peculiarities of SARS-CoV-2